Minecraft-API/UniversalValue/README.md

 Mod Compatibility
 ==================

-In the future I plan to make this mod compatible with:
+In the future I plan to make this mod/API compatible with:

 * Equivalent Exchange 3
 * ProjectE